 Decoupage picture frame

 Make Dad a one-of-a-kind picture frame.
 Over the span of several days, have your preschoolers cut out scraps of paper from magazines.
 Try using every color of the rainbow or just one color scheme, such as greens and blues.
-While your kids work on cutting scraps, cut out letters to spell your kids’ names.
-Carefully place the scraps of colored paper onto the frame and brush Mod Podge over them to seal them.
-After the first layer has dried, add your kids’ names.
+While your kids work on cutting scraps, you can cut out letters to spell your kids’ names.
+Carefully place the scraps of colored paper onto the frame and brush Mod Podge over the surface to seal them.
 When the frame is finished, include a picture of your kids for a special gift for Dad.
 For this craft, you’ll need a plain craft photo frame, a photo of your kids, safety scissors, magazines, a paint brush and Mod Podge.

 “Fine” art prints

 Help your preschoolers create abstract art pieces that Dad will be proud to display at home or at the office.
 The key to this fun craft is to let kids go wild with watercolors and plain white postcard paper.
 Offer kids a selection of watercolors.
 You can suggest a theme, such as painting “happy feelings” or “sunshine,” or just let the kids direct themselves.
 Once the art has dried, carefully place it in modern or classic photo frames for a gallery-worthy Father’s Day gift.
 For this craft, you’ll need plain white postcard paper, photo frames, brushes and watercolor paints.